 BUILDING.
-Any structure built for the support, shelter, or enclosure of persons, animals, chattel, or movable property of any kind, and which is affixed to the land.
+Any structure affixed to the land and built for the support, shelter, or enclosure of persons, animals, ~~chattel~~, or movable property of any kind, and which is affixed to the land.

 BUILDING AREA.
 The BUILDING AREA of a lot is the gross area covered by the buildings or structures when placed on the lot.